KevSch96/SQ-LLM-TestGeneration/src/README.md

+# Source Code
+> [!NOTE]
-The src files have been used from
+> All source files except those for the Student class have been taken from https://github.com/TheAlgorithms.